yanganto/relayer-game/README.md

 ```
 ./target/release/relayer-game -v scenario/basic.yml
 ```
-Besides, you can patch some equation parameter wirh option `p`, for examples.
+Besides, you can patch some equation parameters with option `p`, for examples.
-Currently, all parameters in `wait_linear` and `fee_linear` can be patched.
 ```
 ./target/release/relayer-game -p wait_linear.C=9 wait_linear.Wd=10.0 -- scenario/basic.yml
 ```
+Currently, all parameters in `wait_linear` and `fee_linear` can be patched.

 # Develop and Document
 This project has document, you can use this command to show the document on browser.